mehedimugdho72/Bike-Booster/README.md

 ﻿# Bike-Booster

-# Project Name:- The Beer House.
+# Project Name:- The BIKE-BOOSTER.
 ## [Netlify live server link]().

 # Project Details :

-- Make a beer review website.
+- Make a Bike review website.
 - This Project basically show customer review.
 - Make  some Chart .
 - This website is  resoponsive in mobile device .